leenathomas01/hyperloop-fxso/README.md

 It was not planned to go there.
 It went there anyway.

 The ideas here were developed across conversation threads (Zee + Thea/ChatGPT + Claude/Anthropic + Gemini + Grok + Meta Ai Muse Spark) over a single session of exploratory thinking.
+This then underwent iterations.
+And honestly, is still ongoing.
 Nothing here is peer-reviewed.
 Everything here is open for anyone with the right expertise to pick up, test, formalize, or discard.

 ---